euodiadodd1/POMLS/README.md

 python main.py --dataset Mnist --model mclr --batch_size 20 --learning_rate 0.005 --beta 0.001  --num_global_iters 800 --local_epochs 20 --algorithm PerAvg --numusers 5  --times 5

 ```
+Results can also be found in the zip folder.
 # From the original documentation

 All the train loss, testing accuracy, and training accuracy will be stored as h5py file in the folder "results".
 It is noted that we store the data for persionalized model and global of pFedMe in 2 separate files following format: DATASET_pFedMe_p_x_x_xu_xb_x_avg.h5 and DATASET_pFedMe_x_x_xu_xb_x_avg.h5 respectively (pFedMe for global model, pFedMe_p for personalized model of pFedMe, PerAvg_p is for personalized model of PerAvg).